Hyperadrenocorticism, Cushing’s Disease, Feline Cushing’s Syndrome (Overactive Adrenal Gland) in cats

 Symptoms

 The symptoms of hyperadrenocorticism in cats can be subtle and develop slowly, making diagnosis difficult.
-Common signs include increased thirst and increased urination, which is often accompanied by increased food intake.
-These symptoms are often accompanied by weight loss caused by muscle mass breakdown.
+The most common signs include increased thirst and increased urination, which is often accompanied by increased food intake.
+These symptoms are frequently accompanied by weight loss caused by the breakdown of muscle mass.

-Furthermore, there can be thinning of the skin and loss of elasticity, leading to an increased susceptibility to skin infections.
-Cats with Cushing’s syndrome may also develop symmetrical alopecia (hair loss), particularly on the flanks and lower abdomen.
+In addition, thinning of the skin and a loss of elasticity can occur, leading to an increased susceptibility to skin infections.
+Cats with Cushing’s syndrome can also develop symmetrical alopecia (hair loss), particularly on the flanks and lower abdomen.

-Other possible symptoms include lethargy, weakness, and a noticeable bulging of the abdomen, caused by a redistribution of fat and muscle wasting.
+Other possible symptoms include lethargy, weakness, and a noticeable bulging of the abdomen caused by a redistribution of fat and muscle weakness.
 In some cases, behavioral changes such as irritability or depression are observed.

 Diagnosis

-The diagnosis of hyperadrenocorticism in cats requires a thorough clinical examination and a combination of various diagnostic tests.
-A complete blood count and biochemical analysis can provide initial indications by showing changes in blood sugar levels, liver enzymes, or electrolyte balance.
+The diagnosis of hyperadrenocorticism in cats requires a thorough clinical examination and a combination of different diagnostic tests.
+A complete blood count and biochemical analysis can provide initial clues by showing changes in blood sugar levels, liver enzymes, or electrolyte balance.

-A urine test can be performed to check urine specific gravity, as cats with Cushing’s often have dilute urine.
-The ACTH stimulation test and the dexamethasone suppression test are specific tests to assess the function of the adrenal glands and the pituitary gland.
+A urine test can be performed to check urine density, as cats with Cushing’s often have dilute urine.
+The ACTH stimulation test and the dexamethasone suppression test are specific tests used to assess the function of the adrenal glands and the pituitary gland.

-Imaging techniques such as ultrasound or MRI may be necessary to assess the size and structure of the adrenal glands and pituitary gland and to identify tumors.
-These procedures are particularly important to determine the form of Cushing’s syndrome, as this influences treatment.
+Imaging procedures such as ultrasound or MRI may be necessary to assess the size and structure of the adrenal glands and pituitary gland and to identify tumors.
+These procedures are particularly important for determining the form of Cushing’s syndrome, as this influences the therapy.

 Therapy

-The treatment for hyperadrenocorticism in cats depends on the underlying cause.
-For pituitary tumors, medical treatment with agents like trilostane or mitotane may be considered, which inhibit cortisol production.
+The therapy for hyperadrenocorticism in cats depends on the underlying cause.
+For pituitary tumors, medical therapy with active ingredients such as trilostane or mitotane, which inhibit the production of cortisol, can be considered.
 In some cases, surgical removal of the tumor may be necessary.

 Adrenal tumors often require surgical removal of the affected adrenal gland.
 This is a complex procedure that should be performed by an experienced veterinary surgeon.
-For inoperable tumors, medical therapy to reduce cortisol production may be used.
+For non-operable tumors, drug therapy can be used to reduce cortisol production.

-If the condition is caused by long-term glucocorticoid therapy, the dose of these medications must be slowly reduced and eventually discontinued to normalize adrenal gland function.
+If the disease is caused by long-term glucocorticoid therapy, the dose of these medications must be slowly reduced and eventually discontinued to normalize the function of the adrenal glands.
 This should be done under strict veterinary supervision.

 Prognosis and follow-up care